 To sew your layers together, turn your skirt inside out and sew a few stitches near where a pin is holding the layers together.
 While the needle is in the down position, pull your elastic towards you until the fabric gap straightens out and sew along the waistband with a 1/2″ seam allowance on the fabric layers.
 Continue this process of pulling the elastic and the fabric straight and sewing until you get all the way around the waistband.
 Once you’re done sewing, that’s it.
 You can try on your new skirt!

 I would say my biggest tip from making my own is to make sure you have all your layers pinned before you sew the waistband on.
 If you don’t, you’ll have parts of layers that weren’t sewn dangling lower on the bottom and you’ll have to tack it on by hand or remove the waistband and start over.
 Count your layers to make sure they are all pinned first!

 You can pretty much do as many layers as you want on this skirt without much added cost at all!
 I used 14 yards for my 8 layer skirt and the tulle only cost $10.36 total because it was on sale that week.
 Not too bad at all!!
-Like any other puffy/girly skirt, it's so much fun to walk around or twirl in this.
-It's definitely a clothing item that really puts you in a certain state of mind as soon as you put it on.
+Like any other puffy/girly skirt, it’s so much fun to walk around or twirl in this.
+It’s definitely a clothing item that really puts you in a certain state of mind as soon as you put it on (these types of tops are great under high-waited skirts like these).
 Hope you decide to make your own too! xo.
 Laura

 Credits// Author: Laura Gummerman, Photography: Laura Gummerman and Elsie Larson.
 Photos edited with Stella of The Signature Collection.